-8. Employees Based Outside of the United States.
-Notwithstanding any provision of this Program to the contrary, in order to foster and promote the achievement of the purposes of the Program, or to comply with these provisions in other countries in which the Company or any Subsidiary operates or has Employees, the Committee, in its sole discretion, shall have the power and authority to (i) determine which Employees employed outside the United States are eligible to participate in the Program, (ii) modify the terms and conditions of any options granted to Employees who are employed outside the United States (including the grant of stock appreciation rights, as described in the following paragraph, in lieu of stock options), and (iii) establish subprograms, modified Option exercise procedures and other terms and procedures to the extent such actions may be necessary or advisable.

-The Committee in its discretion may grant stock appreciation rights in lieu of Stock Options to Employees employed outside the United States.
-A stock appreciation right shall provide an Employee the right to receive in cash the difference between the Fair Market Value of a share of Common Stock on the grant date and the exercise date, and otherwise shall have the same terms and conditions as a Stock Option granted hereunder.
-Stock appreciation rights granted under this Section 8 shall be considered as Stock Options for the application of the limitations in Section 4(a) of the Program.
+- (D) An Option subject to this Section 6(h)(ii) shall be exercised via Immaculate Cashless Exercise, such that subject to the other terms and conditions of the Program, following the date of exercise, the Company shall deliver to the Participant Shares having a value, at the time of exercise, equal to the excess, if any, of (A) the value of such Shares based on the last reported sale price of such Shares on the principal exchange on which Shares are listed on the date of determination, or if such date is not a trading day, the last preceding trading date, over (B) the sum of (x) the aggregate option price for such Shares, plus (y) the applicable tax withholding amounts (as determined pursuant to Section 18) for such exercise; provided that in connection with such cashless exercise that would not result in the issuance of a whole number of Shares, the Company shall pay cash in lieu of any fractional Share. - 7.
+Employees Based Outside of the United States.
+Notwithstanding any provision of this Program to the contrary, in order to foster and promote the achievement of the purposes of the Program, or to comply with these provisions in other countries in which the Company or any Subsidiary operates or has Employees, the Committee, in its sole discretion, shall have the power and authority to (i) determine which Employees employed by the Company or any Subsidiary outside the United States, are eligible to participate in the Program; (ii) modify the terms and conditions of any options granted to Employees who are employed outside the United States (including the grant of Stock Appreciation Rights, as described in Section 8 in lieu of Options); and (iii) establish subprograms, modified Option exercise procedures and other terms and procedures to the extent such actions may be necessary or advisable. - 8.
+Stock Appreciation Rights.
+The Committee in its discretion may grant Stock Appreciation Rights in lieu of Options to Employees, having terms and conditions similar to terms and conditions applicable to Options under Section 6.
+Stock Appreciation Rights granted under this Section 8 shall be treated as Options for the application of the limitations in Section 4(a).